NippunSharma/ChatterBox/README.md

 Setup is now done!
 To start chatting with the bot, run `python chatbot.py`.
 Have a look at the [Usage Guide](https://github.com/NippunSharma/ChatterBox/blob/main/doc.pdf) for usage details and various commands.

+Note: Sometimes, due to problems in loops, the bot may not give an answer to a question the first time you ask it.
+It is suggested that you try asking the question again.
+You might get the correct answer this time.
+If the bot still is not able to find the answer, then the answer cannot be found by the bot.